pingidentity/pingidentity-devops-getting-started/docs/hooks.md

     > It is **critical** that the supplied hook names be used if a you modify `entrypoint.sh` (for example, to make subtle changes to a server profile).

+## Using .pre and .post hooks

+When DevOps hooks are called during the entrypoint process, any corresponding `.pre` and `.post` hooks will also be called.

+Hooks with a `.pre` extension are run before the corresponding hook, and hooks with a `.post` extension are run after the corresponding hook.
+For example, a script named `80-post-start.sh.pre` will be run just before the `80-post-start.sh` hook starts, and a script named `80-post-start.sh.post` will be run just after that hook completes.

+These extensions allow you to define custom scripts to be executed before or after any hook that is run in the container.
+You can include any custom `.pre` and `.post` hooks in the `hooks` directory of your server profile.